edwinm/snippets/README.md

 }
 ```

+If you have your own toggle, then don't forget to set the `color-scheme` property, so UI elements will adapt to the theme.

 ## CSS stylable icons

 Makes the color of the svg the same as the surrounding text.
 Use a black svg.